137: No Such Thing As Churchill's Secret Parrot

 Yeah.
 They would say, what would you like to drink?
 And he'd go, Coke.

-Well, you can get to it, you can take your compass with you, but you can't use a compass to navigate to it, even if you have a map and your position, because it's completely made of magnetite with the mountain, which is a natural magnet, and as a result, it'll send your compass completely haywire.
+Well you can get to it you can take your compass with you But you can't use a compass to navigate to it even if you have a map and your position because it's completely made of magnetite with the mountain which is a natural magnet and as a result it'll send your compass completely haywire.

 Well, you would think, actually, that no matter where you were in the world, if you were close enough, it would point you towards this massive mountain.
-So actually, it would work really well.
+So, actually, it would work really well.

+It would be perfect for getting you to the base of the mountain, and then it's useless.
 I read this amazing article this week, I think it was on cracked, about

-So you go down the way.
+So, you go the other way.

 Do you really think you wouldn't know which way was up and down?
-Because you still have gravity.
-You're still going to be light-headed.
+Because you still have gravity, you're still gonna be light-headed.
+I sometimes get that in bed.

 This mountain, just to say, is blue, isn't it?
 Yeah.